warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         The string "+X-Deliver-To,To,Cc" is the default if nothing is specified.

+    [SmtpMsgIPBanSpammers]
+        Used to set the message that is sent to the SMTP client when the client IP is listed inside the file SPAMMER.TAB.

+    [SmtpMsgIPBanSpamAddress]
+        Used to set the message that is sent to the SMTP client when the client IP is listed inside the file SPAM-ADDRESS.TAB.

+    [SmtpMsgIPBanMaps]
+        Used to set the message that is sent to the SMTP client when the client IP is listed inside one of the "CustMapsList".

     [CustomSMTPMessage]
         Set this to the message that you want to follow the standard SMTP error response sent by XMail, as in (one line, remember the =>):